Fujifilm X-A2 vs Olympus PEN-F

 |15.||Olympus E-M10 II||Y||stereo / mono||-||-||micro||2.0||Y||-||-|

-Both the X-A2 and the PEN-F have been discontinued, but can regularly be found used on eBay.
+Both the X-A2 and the PEN-F have been discontinued, but can regularly be found used on ebay.
 The X-A2 was replaced by the Fujifilm X-A3, while the PEN-F does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-A2 Manual (free pdf) or the online Olympus PEN-F Manual.
+Further information on the features and operation of the X-A2 and PEN-F can be found, respectively, in the Fujifilm X-A2 Manual (free pdf) or the online Olympus PEN-F Manual.

 So what is the bottom line?
 Which of the two cameras – the Fujifilm X-A2 or the Olympus PEN-F – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.